Sierra Vista teen dies after falling from roof of moving SUV

 A Sierra Vista teenager is dead after he fell off the roof of a moving vehicle early Monday morning, officials said.

-Sierra Vista police and paramedics went to the area of Avenida Escuela and Blackbird Drive at about 12:11 a.m. after receiving a report of a single vehicle incident involving a serious injury, according to a news release from the Sierra Vista Police Department.
+Sierra Vista police and paramedics went to the area of Avenida Escuela and Blackbird Drive around 12:11 a.m. after receiving a report of a single vehicle incident involving a serious injury, according to a Sierra Vista Police Department news release.

 Responders found a male teen who had suffered serious head trauma.
 A second Sierra Vista teenager was also on the scene and identified himself as the driver of the SUV involved in the incident, the release said.